 All along, what women and men were looking for was not conflict, but a shared, mutual discussion, for both of them, in which they could talk to one another.
 Not through blaming, intimidation and fear as offered by feminism, but in mutual understanding and empathy.
 This is what Lovism is: A philosophy of equality for both sexes, which is based on conversation rather than on confrontation, to replace the feminist dialect of intimidation and fear with a language of love.

-Lovism is a name for applying the general principles of humanism to the relations between the sexes.
+More broadly and in a historical perspective, Lovism may be regarded as a name for applying the general principles of humanism to the relations between the sexes.
 Its introduction is motivated by the fact that humanism was formulated for the relations between the individual and the state, while leaving a gap in the personal side of human relations.
 This gap was tragically filled with women’s separatism (called Feminism) to be later ensued by men’s separatism in response to the female one.
-However, separatism is the splitting of humanity into “us” and “them”, which inevitably leads to supremacism of “us” vs. demonization of “them”.
+However, separatism is the splitting of humanity into “us” and “them”, which necessarily leads, as it does in feminism, to a supremacist view of “us” and a demonizing view of “them”.
 Both the female and male separatism phenomena were an ill response to the gap in humanism, causing the competitive hostility surrounding us today.
 Instead, the gap in humanism should have been addressed in the first place with a mutual perspective about the personal relations between the sexes.
 This is what the concept and term Lovism stands for and constitutes, to replace both separatist approaches with mutual understanding and, ultimately, love.

 Get a notification when a new book by Henry Blair is released.